 The emissions control regulations introduced by governments are set to improve the quality of the engines and reduce the impact automobiles have on the planet.
 The regulations imposed on the manufactures have proven very difficult to meet.
 Te effect of this development pushed some of the leading names in the industry to invest significant funding in research and development and optimisation of the combustion processes, powertrain and tribology inside the internal combustion engine.
 Their goal is to reduce the fuel consumption and exhaust emissions while increasing the engine performance and durability.
 The piston-ring and cylinder-liner interaction is the major source of frictional losses for reciprocating internal combustion engines and so, it is important to avoid any failure of the piston-rings to effectively control lubricant transport from the sump onto the cylinder walls and further to the combustion chamber.
-This amount of lubricant will participate in the emissions through absorption and consumption.
+This amount of lubricant will participate in the emissions through absorption and desorption of fuel in the oil film at the cylinder walls.
+This process results to lubricant contamination and consumption.
 The objective of this project is to assist with the investigation of phenomena that occur in the cylinder liner and piston ring interaction under different operating conditions.
 To achieve these the following investigations have been carried out, flow and cavitation visualisation in a model lubricant rig and cavitation visualisation in a newly designed optical engine.